Cross Island Parkway: Later years

 In 1952, the Triborough Bridge and Tunnel Authority awarded a $920,000 contract to widen about 11 mi of the Cross Island Parkway from four to six lanes.
 As a result of this project, nearly all of the Belt Parkway system was six lanes wide, except for a four-lane section in Laurelton.
 The TBTA also installed overhead navigational signs at several interchanges in 1953.

 The state announced a plan to renovate the Long Island Expressway (I-495) in the vicinity of Alley Pond Park and the Cross Island Parkway in 1995.
 In 2000, Pataki and New York City mayor Rudy Giuliani announced that the segment of I-495 near Alley Pond Park and the Cross Island Parkway, would be rebuilt at a cost of $112 million.
 Work started in August 2000 and was substantially completed by 2005.
 The project included the restoration of 12 acre within the park, as well as the construction of new ramps between I-495 and the Cross Island Parkway at exit 30.
 As part of the reconstruction, two cloverleaf ramps were replaced with flyovers; the shoulders in each direction were converted into travel lanes; and new collector-distributor ramps were installed on I-495 east of the Cross Island Parkway interchange.

 Exit list

-Exit numbers continue from with those of the Belt Parkway.
+Exit numbers continue sequentially from those of the Belt Parkway.